leg100/otf/docs/dev.md

 ## SQL migrations

-The database schema is migrated using [goose](https://github.com/pressly/goose).
-The SQL migration files are kept in the repo in `./sql/migrations`.
+The database schema is migrated using [tern](https://github.com/jackc/tern).
+The SQL migration files are kept in the repo in `./internal/sql/migrations`.
 Upon startup `otfd` automatically migrates the DB to the latest version.

-If you're developing a SQL migration you may want to migrate the database manually.
-Use the `make` tasks to assist you:

-* `make migrate`
-* `make migrate-redo`
-* `make migrate-rollback`
-* `make migrate-status`

 ## SQL queries

-SQL queries are handwritten in `./sql/queries` and turned into Go using [pggen](https://github.com/jschaf/pggen).
+SQL queries are handwritten in `./internal/sql/queries` and turned into Go using [sqlc](https://github.com/sqlc-dev/sqlc).

-After you make changes to the queries run the following make task to invoke `pggen`:
+After you make changes to the queries run the following make task to invoke `sqlc`:

 * `make sql`